ItsHarper/nushell.github.io/commands/docs/polars_str-join.md

 ## Flags

- -  `--delimiter, -d {string}`: Delimiter to join strings within an expression.
+ -  `--delimiter, -d <string>`: Delimiter to join strings within an expression.
 Other dataframe when used with a dataframe.
  -  `--ignore-nulls, -n`: Ignore null values.
 Only available when used as an expression.

 ## Parameters